Fahd-Har/CW2025/README.md

     - This helps support Single Responsibility Principle (SRP) by separating responsibilities.

 - **MainMenuScreen** Path: src/main/java/com/comp2042/view/scenes/MainMenuScreen.java
-    - Links the game's UI and logic by retrieving the GuiController from the FXML and using it to initialize the GameController before displaying the game scene.
+    - An enhancement for player to choose whether they want to see the game rules/what each difficulty does (About), or straight away choose their difficulty game mode.
-    - Maintains a clear separation between the welcome screen and the game itself.
+    - Maintains a clear separation between the welcome screen, variance of game difficulty and the game itself.

 - **GameTime** Path: src/main/java/com/comp2042/model/logic/GameTime.java
     - Initialize game clock as an enhancement for gaming experience using JavaFX's `Timeline()`.